 It’s something I can definitely relate to – I took my very first solo trip to Seoul in the week I had from my last job to this current one, and life has never quite been the same since.
 So when you do hand that resignation letter in, remember to leave a little bit of breather time before you embark on your next career – maybe you’ll discover something new like Scott and I did =)

 Hello everyone!
-I’m writing in today with a guest submission on taking a few months off to travel in between jobs.
+I’m writing about taking a few months off to travel in between jobs.
 As most of us have experienced, it can be pretty hard to find time to do that trip of your dreams while you are employed.
 However, a job change offers the perfect opportunity to hit reset, take a few months for yourself, and GO!

 Some background on me, I recently left my job as a management consultant in Chicago.
 Instead of finding something new right away, I decided to take off on a round-the-world trip that I had been considering for several months.
 It was the perfect chance to fulfill a dream, take some chances doing new things, and eventually send me in a different career direction than I would have considered otherwise.